Propagation of light in cold emitter ensembles with quantum position correlations due to static long-range dipolar interactions: Theoretical background

 \subsection{Collective atom-light interactions}

 We solve the optical response of the atoms in the limit of LLI where the individual atoms respond to light linearly and behave as a set of coupled, driven harmonic oscillators.
-In this section, we first consider the coupled dynamics between the atoms and light for a fixed set of atomic positions $\{\textbf{r}_1,\textbf{r}_2,\ldots, \textbf{r}_N\}$.
+In this section, we first consider the commonly employed basic formalism~\cite{Ruostekoski23} for the coupled dynamics between the atoms and light for a fixed set of atomic positions $\{\textbf{r}_1,\textbf{r}_2,\ldots, \textbf{r}_N\}$.
 When the positions fluctuate, these equations are then utilized in stochastic electrodynamics simulations for a disordered system in Sec.~\ref{sec:sed}.